FlavScents AInsights Entry: Gamma-Undecalactone (Aldehyde C-14)

 8. Practical Insights for Formulators

-Gamma-undecalactone is valued for its ability to impart a realistic peach note, making it indispensable in fruit flavor formulations.
-It synergizes well with other lactones and fruity esters.
+Gamma-undecalactone is valued for its ability to impart a rich, authentic peach note.
+It synergizes well with other fruity and creamy notes, enhancing the overall profile.
 Formulators should be cautious of its potency to avoid overpowering the blend.
 It is often under-used in complex formulations where its impact can be diluted.

 Citation hooks: FlavScents; industry practice